Partial hyperbolicity and pseudo-Anosov dynamics: Preliminaries and discussions on some notions

 A map $g: (A,d) \mapsto (B,d')$ between metric spaces is \emph{quasisymmetric} if \begin{itemize} \item $g$ is an embedding, \item there is a homeomorphism $\eta: [0,\infty) \mapsto [0,\infty)$ so that if $x,y,z$ are distinct points in $A$, then

 \end{itemize}

 See \cite[Definition 2.1]{Hai}.

 When one changes from one leaf $L$ to other leaf $E$, one needs to understand the metric properties of the map $\tau_{L,E}$ restricted to $S^1(L)$.
 It is the identification associated with the universal circle $\Su$.

 Recall from Proposition \ref{prop.quasiisome} that $\tau_{L,E}$ is a quasi-isometry from $L$ to $E$.
 Quasi-isometries between Gromov hyperbolic spaces induce quasi-symmetric homeomorphisms of the boundaries.

 One can obtain this from the proofs of \cite[Propositions 5.15 and 6.6]{Gh-Ha}.
 However they only explicitly talk about quasiconformal behavior, which in dimension $1$ does not provide much information.
 In \cite[Theorem 3.1]{Hai} there is an explicit proof that a $C$-quasi-isometry between Gromov hyperbolic spaces induces an ideal map $g$ which is quasisymmetric with constants related to $C$, the quasi-isometry constant.
 He proves that it is quasi-M\"{o}bius (which we do not define here), which implies quasisymmetric.
 We note that the quasi-isometry constant $C$ depends on the Hausdorff distance between leaves but we do not have much control on it.
 However, some metric properties make sense.
 We can now introduce super attracting fixed points.
-Let $d$ be a visual metric in $\Su$ given say by identification with $S^1(L)$ using a point in $L$.